Coinpri/Web3-prometheus-exporter/README.md

 - **Configurable Assets and Wallets**: Easily specify which wallets and assets to monitor via a simple configuration file.
 - **Modular Design**: Extend the exporter with custom modules to support additional asset types without modifying the core codebase.

+## Available Modules

+The following modules are currently available:

+- **`evm_native`**:
+  Fetches the native balance for wallets on Ethereum and other EVM-compatible chains.

+- **`cosmos_native`**:
+  Retrieves the native balance for wallets on Cosmos SDK-based chains.

+- **`substrate_native`**:
+  Collects the native balance for wallets on Polkadot and other Substrate-based chains.

+- **`erc20`**:
+  Retrieves the balance of ERC20 tokens on EVM chains.
+This module requires an additional asset parameter `extra_parameters.contract_address` to specify the contract address of the ERC20 token.

+- **`erc721`**:
+  Fetches the balance of ERC721 tokens (non-fungible tokens) on EVM chains.
+Similar to `erc20`, this module requires the `extra_parameters.contract_address` to specify the contract address of the ERC721 token.

 ## Getting Started

 ### Configuration